Stuycs-K/final-project-9-chank-simr/README.md

 - A shop to purchase more items
 - Potions to heal your pokemon.

 We created a Game Manager, GameStates (default, battle, menu), UI system, player and NPC classes, and Pokémon.
-Many of our classes inherit from a "Monobehaviour" class which gives our child classes access to processing
+Many of our classes inherit from a "Monobehaviour" class which gives our child classes access to processing functions.
-We also have parent classes such as Monobehaviour for UI objects (dialogue boxes, buttons).
+We also have parent classes such as "UI" for UI objects (dialogue boxes, buttons, healthbars).
 ## Instructions
 - Click on the game window in order to focus the screen.
 ### Movement